 Megan joined the team in mid-2007 as part of a Business Administration Traineeship, working as our Membership Coordinator before taking over the Grants Database Manager role in May 2010.
 She is one of four principal coaches who opened Paramount Calisthenics College in 2014 - a not-for-profit sporting group in the Craigieburn area.

-Jodie heads up Our Community's Smartygrants training team, travelling the country helping grantmakers make the most of our online grants management system.
+Jodie heads up the AIGM's service and training team, where she focuses on continual improvement of our interactions with clients and colleagues.
 Previously, Jodie worked in a variety of different roles from marketing and communications to membership to bank analyst to tour guide.
 Most recently, Jodie was immersed in the grantmaking world whilst working within the Research and Planning area at beyondblue.
-Jodie has a Diploma in Business Management, train-the-trainer qualifications and is currently completing a Bachelor of Education.
+Jodie has a Diploma in Business Management, train-the-trainer qualifications and is currently completing a Bachelor of Business (Information Systems).

 Jarred works as part of the GiveNow team, helping not-for-profits hone and load their fundraising appeals.
 Jarred has a BA from Monash University, majoring in Jewish Civilisation and Philosophy.
 He's involved in the Jewish community in Australia and was the chairperson of a leading youth movement.

 Nick joined Our Community's SmartyGrants team as a Java developer in January 2015.
 He studied Computer Science at University of Canterbury and brings over 12 years of experience in web application development in small to enterprise scale projects.
 He is passionate about writing elegant code, improving systems and permaculture.